-- 1. The person following Jesus will never walk in darkness.
+1. The person following Jesus will never walk in darkness.
 It makes sense.
 Since Jesus is light, it naturally follows that those who claim to know Him would be characterized by light, not by darkness.
 To walk in the light is to walk in the path illuminated by the light of God's Word.
 To walk in darkness is to walk outside that path.
 Darkness represents life away from God who is light, and walking in darkness means living a life away from God, which means living in ways that displease God.
-And that's something the person who follows Jesus won't do.
+And that's something the person following Jesus won't do.
 He will never walk in darkness.
-Rather, says Jesus... - 2.
-The person following Jesus will have the light of life.
-There are many things that Jesus gives the person who comes to Him-peace, joy, forgiveness, etc-but notice this benefit.
-He will have the light of life.
+If he is in darkness, it indicates he's stopped following Jesus.